msatul1305/Linux/Machine Learning/readme.md

         - Algorithms
             - Apriori Algorithm
                 - generates candidate itemsets and prunes those that do not meet minimum support thresholds.
+                - working
+                    - generates candidate itemsets of increasing size (starting from single items)
+                    - counts their support in the dataset
+                    - prunes itemsets that do not meet the minimum support threshold
+                    - continues this process iteratively until no more candidate itemsets can be generated.
             - FP-Growth (Frequent Pattern Growth)
-                - constructs a compact data structure called an FP-tree
+                - constructs a compact data structure called an FP-tree(Frequent-pattern tree)
                 - to efficiently mine frequent itemsets without candidate generation.
+                - Working
+                    - builds an FP-tree by scanning the dataset and inserting transactions in a way that common prefixes are shared.
+                    - mines the FP-tree recursively to find frequent itemsets by exploring conditional patterns.
+                - Steps
+                  - Data Compression:
+                    - scans the dataset to identify frequent items and their counts, and
+                    - constructs the FP-tree by inserting transactions in a way that common prefixes are shared.
+                  - Mining the tree:
+                    - recursively mines the FP-tree to find frequent itemsets by exploring conditional patterns,
+                    - starting from the least frequent items and working upwards to more frequent items.
+                  - Generating Patterns:
+                    - generates frequent itemsets from the mined patterns in the FP-tree,
+                    - which can then be used to derive association rules.
             - Eclat (Equivalence Class Clustering and bottom-up Lattice Traversal)
+                - uses a depth-first search strategy to find frequent itemsets
+                - by intersecting transaction lists.
+                - working
+                    - represents the dataset as a vertical layout where each item is associated
+                      - with a list of transaction IDs (TIDs) that contain that item.
-                - uses a depth-first search strategy to find frequent itemsets by intersecting transaction lists.
+                    - uses a depth-first search strategy to find frequent itemsets by intersecting the TID lists of items,
+                    - which allows for efficient mining of frequent itemsets without generating candidate itemsets explicitly.
         - Key Components(X -> Y)
             - Antecedent (X): the item or itemset that appears on the left side of the rule (the "if" part).
             - Consequent (Y): the item or itemset that appears on the right side of the rule (the "then" part).